frezario/Korch_vs_Demchuk/README.md

 After, it will ask you if you'd like to plot a graph with statistics.
 If positive answer received, the plotting will begin.
 Ecentually, it will display a graph.

-(Note: the graph completeness and number of iterations will reamin the same).
+(Note: the graph completeness and number of iterations will remain the same).

 Results for certain values: